 - A. Terminal Objectives-Upon successful completion of this course through class instruction, class participation, and laboratory exercises, the student will be able to do the following: - 1.
 Converse in the target language using common vocabulary, phrases, and topics, such as discussing hobbies, school, professions, family structures, as well as describing homes, businesses, and neighborhoods. - 2.
-Respond in complete sentences in French in present tense, futur proche, and passé composé. - 3.
+Respond in complete sentences in French in present tense and futur proche. - 3.
 Read French texts aloud at the elementary level. - 4.
 Express oneself in written and spoken French at the elementary level. - 5.
 Use essential grammatical structures. - 6.
-Answer questions concerning cultural information presented through text materials, lectures, films, and handouts. - 7.
+Demonstrate target cultural understandings and compare cultures through perspectives, products, and practices of those cultures. - 7.
 Read, memorize, and recite Bible verses. - 8.
 Pray orally in simple sentences using level appropriate syntax. - 9.
-Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow:
+Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow: - a.
+Communicate on very familiar topics using a variety of words and